Gold Medal

 Questions?
 Email AIA Awards

-The Gold Medal is open to a single individual, or two (2) individuals who have created one (1) body of distinguished architectural work.
+The Gold Medal is open to a single individual or two individuals, (living or deceased), who through their collaborative efforts over time have created a singular body of distinguished architectural work.

 Members of the AIA Board of Directors, Strategic Council, and members of their respective firms are ineligible to be nominated.